Skip to main content

 A.R.S. § 14-5206

 Arizona courts appoint the guardian whose appointment best serves the child's interests.
 If the minor is fourteen or older, the court must consider the child's own nomination.
-Unrelated guardians are also required to submit fingerprints for a criminal background check before the court finalizes the appointment.
+Unrelated guardians must submit fingerprints for a criminal background check before the appointment is finalized.

 Title 14, PROTECTION OF PERSONS UNDER DISABILITY AND THEIR PROPERTY